Digital Command Control (DCC) is an exciting field in model railroading that uses digital computer technology to operate model railroad trains.

 Some manufacturers offer sound decoders.
 In addition to implementing all the standard DCC locomotive control functions, these decoders are connected to a small audio speaker through which they play locomotive sounds.
 Diesel locomotives play a diesel motor hum which changes pitch relative to engine speed.
 Steam locomotives emit the characteristic chuff sounds at speed appropriate rates.
 Brakes squeal and valves hiss.
 High-end sound decoders feature programmable sound tables.
-Using a computer... equipped with proprietary sound decoder programming software and interfaced to the DCC controller, users of high-end sound decoders may customize the sounds played by their locomotives.
+Using a computer equipped with proprietary sound decoder programming software and interfaced with the DCC controller, users of high-end sound decoders may customize the sounds played by their locomotives.

 07 of 11

 Each locomotive on the track layout is equipped with a uniquely addressed DCC mobile decoder.
 Using a throttle, the operator can select any locomotive on the track by its address and alter its speed, direction, lighting, and other features.
 DCC allows multiple throttles to control different locomotives simultaneously.
 Unselected locomotives continue running at their last settings.
-The brand and model of a particular command station determines how many locomotives may be run simultaneously on... your layout.
+The brand and model of a particular command station determines how many locomotives may be run simultaneously on your layout.

 The DCC decoder has a power circuit that converts the DCC power signal into DC power for the motor and lights.
 The decoder also has digital logic which uses the power signal information to control the locomotive.